 Things Forgotten, LEON Literary Review, April 2022

 As one of the 1/4 of adults in their 40’s or 50’s caring for an aging parent, I have found strength and hope in stories about the ups and downs of caretaking.
-I’m pitching an anthology of flash-length stories (1,000 words or less), fiction and nonfiction, on the topic.
+I started a limited-run online journal for reprints on the topic, called One Wild Ride.
 Learn more about the project and all the latest here — or sign up for e-mail updates here.

 Questions?
-E-mail Kristina at editor at flashroundup dot org.
+E-mail Kristina at kristina dot saccone at gmail dot com.